H4HWV2011/msjarvis-public-docs/branding/script.md

 # Idea 1 (Draft) 02/01/2026
-The bit you found is a great core monologue.
-Here’s a tightened version that keeps your folklore cadence and “Mamma Kidd” voice:

 ***

 I saw where a friend of mine on Facebook spent that whole storm just sittin’ there goin’ down their friends list, checkin’ in on folks.